The Kurhaus Binz is a prime example of the resort architecture on Rügen

 Arrival by plane, train or bus

-Book yours here Arrival by plane, bus or train*.
-Lufthansa or Germanwings fly to Rostock.
+Compare and book flights here*.
+Lufthansa and Germanwings fly to Rostock.
 From there we continue with the rental car.
-It is possible to travel by train to Rügen train station.
+It is also possible to travel by train to Rügen train station.

 Car Rentals: